mytechnotalent/MicroPython-micro-bit-Talking-BuildaBot/README.md

 ## STEP 10: Teach BuildaBot Permanently
-Our little friend will forget what it learned when it loses power or gets reset however this is a GREAT opportunity to learn a little Pyton and type in some things we would LOVE our little friend to learn and keep in its little brain forever!
+Our little friend will forget what it learned when it loses power or gets reset however this is a GREAT opportunity to learn a little Python and type in some things we would LOVE our little friend to learn and keep in its little brain forever!
 * STEP 10A: Edit Original Code (Lines 21 - 25)
 ```python